DavidMercier/NIMS/doc/models_thin_films.rst

 Extraction of plastic properties of a thin film on a multilayer system
 ########################################################################

+Bückle proposed an expression of the composite hardness in the case of a two-layer material

+that the hardness of the
+stratified material should be expressed as a weighted sum of the different layer hardnesses during deformation.
+In the case of a two-layer material, the composite hardness H, is given by:

 [#Bückle_1961]_

     .. math:: H = aH_\text{f} + bH_\text{s}
             :label: buckle_hardness

+With :math:`a + b = 1`.

 [#Jönsson_1984]_

+    .. math:: H = aH_\text{f} + bH_\text{s}
+            :label: jonsson_hardness

 [#Doerner_1986]_

 [#ChicotLesage_1995]_